ShriRachana/py-adventure/Python/PythonCrashCourse-EricMatthes/README.md

-# Topic : 1.
-Getting Started
+# Topic : 1.Getting Started
 ## Section 1 :
 Install Python and execute 'hello earthlings' from you machine
 ### General Notes :